hypergalois/ExpenseTracker/notes.md

 - At then end of both register and login pages, I should add a little separator line and then a login with Google button, make it white and with a logo a the left.

 - I should implement dark and light mode, the default template comes with that so I should check it.

+- I should make custom alerts, and make them more intuitive.